Skip to main content

 EOF"

-Add the labwc startup command at the end of /root/.bashrc and specify the labwc configuration folder as /root/.config/labwc:
+Append the Labwc startup command at the end of /root/.bashrc, and specify the configuration directory as /root/.config/labwc:

 chroot "$TARGET_ROOTFS" /bin/bash -c "echo 'labwc -C /root/.config/labwc' >> /root/.bashrc"